hayone1/exoduschurch-website/content/community.md

 :br

 Through spirit inspired worship , the choir creates an atmosphere that opens the hearts of men and prepares God's people for a deeper encounter with Him.

 :br

 :br
 ::

-:br:br
+\:br\:br

 ::info
 ---